10 reasons to visit Porto, the European Best Destination 2017

 If this isn’t enough to wow you, the small bookstore, filled with books from top to bottom, is a remarkable building, from the Neogothic façade to the amazing stained glass on the ceiling.

 A spectacular piece of contemporary architecture, designed by Rem Koolhaas, the Casa da Música (house of music, in English) is the most important concert venue in Porto.

 If azulejo (the blue-and-white glazed tile) is Portugal’s trademark image, Porto is one of its best ambassadors.
-From the breathtaking hall of the São Bento train station to the façade of churches, finding places with azulejo is not a challenge.
+From the São Bento train station’s breathtaking hall to the façade of churches, finding places with azulejo is not a challenge.

-Expect to lose track of time every time you come across one of the tile-covered buildings, because first you’ll have the urge to snap multiple shots, and then you’ll be focusing on all the little details of the murals.
+Expect to lose track of time every time you come across one of the tile-covered buildings because first, you’ll have the urge to snap multiple shots.
+Then you’ll be focusing on all the little details of the murals.

 The show has awarded film masters like David Lynch (he doesn’t know it yet, but he’s my creative mentor), David Cronenberg (the man responsible for making Jeff Goldblum look sexy even as he slowly becomes a fly…), Peter Jackson (a long time before the epic productions), Dario Argento, Guillermo del Toro, and John Hurt (we miss you, “Kane”…).

 7. THE music festival you can't miss in the spring

 Looking for a cool music festival in Portugal dedicated to different music genres?
 Hold that thought.